Klong that: The procedure of Constructing Klong That

 The primary materials used in crafting drums are pieces of wood, particularly Neem and Claw wood, along with buffalo leather for the drumhead.
 The manufacturing process begins with cutting logs to the desired size and then shaping and hollowing them out to prepare them for use.

 Once a prototype drum is fashioned, the leather is prepared by soaking buffalo hide in water, preferably aged or "rotten" water, for approximately 12 hours to expedite softening.
 Once sufficiently firm, the leather is marked using a compass to draw circles and chalk to designate points.

 Next, attention turns to achieving the desired drum sound.
 Tension in the drumhead is crucial for optimal vibration, achieved by carefully thinning the soaked leather within the marked circle using a specialized leather planing knife.
 This meticulous process, typically performed while the leather is still damp, demands skill and experience to execute effectively.

 To reinforce the perimeter where holes will be drilled for threading, the outer edge of the marked circle is intentionally left thicker.
 This precautionary measure helps prevent tearing during subsequent assembly.

 Traditionally, artisans employ an age-old technique of massaging the leather to enhance its suppleness, adapting ancient rice beaters to knead the leather akin to rice pounding.
 Once prepared, the leather is left to dry in the sun for one to two days before being stretched over the drum body.

-Craftsmen resourcefully fashioned tools from their environment to streamline the labor-intensive process.
-Additionally, drum stands are crafted, and meticulous attention is paid to detail, often adorning the drum with intricately tied leather accents.

-To ensure longevity and enhance aesthetics, various methods are employed, such as coating the drum with lacquer, applying moth repellent, or meticulously sanding the surface to enhance its appearance.